kraivichldf/slack_bot_leave_Gemini/README.md

-you should learn how to add bot and key in Slack API and get service-account.json from google cloud console and get Google API key from this https://aistudio.google.com/
+you should learn how to add bot and key in Slack API and get service-account.json from Google Cloud Console and get Google AI API key from this https://aistudio.google.com/

 then run this main.py on ngrok or host whatever